physionetchallenges/physionetchallenges.github.io/2020/submissions.md

    - Do test your Docker code on at least one file from the training dataset.
    - Do try to reduce the run time of your code by moving code from the run_12ECG_classifier function to the load_12ECG_model function for repeated tasks.
 Most submissions run in a couple of hours on the test data.

-__Do I need to upload the training data?
-What about the code for evaluating my algorithm?__

-No, we have the training and test data and evaluation code.

-__Do you run the code that was in my repository at the time of submission?__

-No, not yet.
-If you change your code after submitting, then we may or may not run the updated version of your code.
-If you want to update your code but do not want us to run the updates (yet), then please make changes in a subdirectory or in another branch of your repository.

 __Why is my entry unsuccessful on your submission system?
 It works on my computer.__

 There are several common reasons for unexpected errors: